Calculate page height and width Skip to content

 As a general rule, editorial content is really, really good for capturing informational queries and driving “top of the funnel” awareness.
 But when people want to shop, they’re expecting to be served something quite different.

 For example, if you were to search for “red dinner suit” you’re already in the market to purchase that product.
-On the other hand, if you searched for “dinner suit vs tuxedo”, or “what is a dinner suit”, then you’re looking for editorial content that will help you to make a decision.
+On the other hand, if you searched for “dinner suit vs tuxedo”, or “what is a dinner suit”, then you’re looking for search results that have editorial content to help you to make a decision.

 NB!
-Use a website like AnswerThePublic to find the keywords your customers are searching for.
+Use an SEO tool like AnswerThePublic to find the keywords your potential customers are searching for.

 RULE 3: Focus on Your Category Pages First